JohnMarohn/FreqDemod/docs/background1.rst

     C_{\delta x}(\tau)
     = \int_{0}^{\infty} df \: P_{\delta x}(f) \:
-        e^{-\imath \: 2 \pi f \tau}
+        e^{2 \pi \imath \: f \tau}

 This is an important result: The correlation function and the power spectrum are Fourier transform pairs.

 While equations :eq:`eq:Cx` and :eq:`eq:Cxresult` can in principle be used to analyze thermomechanical fluctuations in the position of a microcantilever, in practice we need to introduce a modified correlation function to analyze the fluctuations.
 The reason for this can be seen by considering the correlation function of equation :eq:`eq:Cx` at :math:`\tau = 0`:

 .. math::